Arthropod Management for Tomato, Pepper, and Eggplant

 Description

-The adult silverleaf whitefly (Figure 1) is approximately 1/16 of an inch in length, and has powdery white wings held tent-like over a yellow body while at rest.
+The adult sweetpotato whitefly (also called silverleaf whitefly) (Figure 1) is approximately 1/16 of an inch in length, and has powdery white wings held tent-like over a yellow body while at rest.
 Whiteflies are usually found on the undersides of leaves.
 Eggs, which are yellow and football-shaped, are attached upright by a tiny stalk inserted into the lower leaf surface.
 A mobile first instar or crawler stage hatches from the egg and settles on the leaf.
 It then develops through immobile second, third, and fourth instars (Figure 2), which look like semi-transparent, flat, oval scales.
 The fourth instar or "pupa" is more yellow and more easily seen without the aid of a hand lens, typically has very distinct eyespots, and is referred to as a "red-eyed nymph."

 Silverleaf whitefly adult.